bmreiniger/aml4td-computing-python/README.md

-quick demo for Quarto qmd python computing supplement to the aml4td book project
+python computing supplement to the aml4td book project